nestauk/sdg-mapping/codebooks/codebook_sdg_8.md

 ## Labelling Instructions

-The key concepts of Goal 8 are:
+### Key Concepts of Goal 8

+To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of:

 * Sustain economic growth
 * Higher economic productivity and diversification